John Mearsheimer

-In his 2007 book The Israel Lobby and U.S. Foreign Policy, Mearsheimer argues that the Israeli lobby wields disproportionate influence over U.S. foreign policy.
+In his 2007 book The Israel Lobby and U.S. Foreign Policy, Mearsheimer argues that the Israel lobby wields disproportionate influence over U.S. foreign policy in the Middle East.
+His more recent work focuses on criticism of the "liberal international order" (laid down in his 2018 book The Great Delusion: Liberal Dreams and International Realities) and why he believes that the West is to blame for the Russo-Ukrainian War.

-Early life
+Early life and education

+Mearsheimer was born on December 14, 1947 in Brooklyn, New York City as one of five children to Thomas Joseph Mearsheimer (1918–2007) and Ruth Margaret Baumann (1922–2011), in a family of German and Irish descent.
+His father was a civil engineer and a colonel in the United States Air Force Reserve.
+As a United States Military Academy graduate, his father served in the United States Army Air Corps during WWII, and with the Air Force Reserve during the Korean and Vietnam Wars.
+As a civil engineer, he worked for various railroads and was the chief engineer of the Grand Central.

-Mearsheimer was born in December 1947 in Brooklyn, New York City.
-When he was eight, he moved with his family to Croton-on-Hudson, a suburb in Westchester County.
-When he was 17, Mearsheimer enlisted in the U.S. Army.
-After one year as an enlisted member, he obtained an appointment to the U.S. Military Academy at West Point, which he attended from 1966 to 1970.
-After graduation, he served for five years as an officer in the U.S. Air Force.
+When he was eight, Mearsheimer moved with his family to Croton-on-Hudson, New York, a suburb in Westchester County.
+When he was 17, he enlisted in the US Army.
+After one year as an enlisted man, he obtained an appointment to the United States Military Academy at West Point, which he attended from 1966 to 1970 earning a B.S.
+Commissioned at graduation, Mearsheimer then served five years from 1970 to 1975 in the United States Air Force, rising from a second in command lieutenant to the rank of a captain before resigning.
+He married Mary T. Cobb in 1970 with whom he has three children, a daughter and two sons.

-In 1974, while he was in the Air Force, Mearsheimer earned a master's degree in international relations from the University of Southern California.
-He entered Cornell University and in 1980 earned a PhD in government, specifically in international relations.
-From 1978 to 1979, he was a research fellow at the Brookings Institution in Washington, DC.
-From 1980 to 1982, he was a postdoctoral fellow at Harvard University's Center for International Affairs.
-During the 1998–1999 academic year, he was the Whitney H. Shepardson Fellow at the Council on Foreign Relations in New York.
+In 1974, while in the Air Force, Mearsheimer earned a master's degree in international relations from the University of Southern California.
+Not satisfied with his career at the U.S. military, he resigned from the Air Force and pursued further graduate studies at Cornell University, earning a master's and a doctorate in government in 1978 and 1981 respectively, concentrating his studies in international relations with a peace studies fellowship from Cornell from 1978 to 1979.
+In the summer of 1978, he interned at the Arms Control and Disarmament Agency.
+From 1979 to 1980, he was a research fellow at the Brookings Institution in Washington, DC, having received a Hubert H. Humphrey doctoral fellowship.
+From 1980 to 1982, Mearsheimer was a postdoctoral fellow (research associate) at Harvard University's Center for International Affairs.